Maxillary first premolar: Notation

 For Palmer notation, the right maxillary premolar is known as “4⏌” and the left maxillary premolar is known as “⎿4”.
 For FDI notation, the right maxillary premolar is known as “14” and the left maxillary premolar is known as “24”.

 Tooth morphology

 The maxillary first premolar has two well-defined cusps, a buccal cusp and a lingual cusp, with the buccal cusp often 1mm taller than the lingual cusp, giving the tooth an angular crown.
 This crown is broader buccolingually than mesiodistally, resulting in a characteristic hexagonal or six-sided shape when viewed from the occlusal aspect.

 It is typically characterised by two roots and two root canals, with the buccal root often larger than the lingual root.
-A study by Olczak et al. (2022) found that from 226 participants, 69.1% of maxillary first molars had two roots, 28.3% had one root, and 2.6% had three roots.
+A study by Olczak et al. (2022) found that from 226 participants, 69.1% of maxillary first premolars had two roots, 28.3% had one root, and 2.6% had three roots.